sunnyvo106/Retail-Sales-Performance-KPI-Monitoring-Power-BI-/README.md

 - Overall, customer-related metrics show stable revenue growth, but the underlying behavior indicates a heavy reliance on existing customers rather than strong retention or basket expansion.

--- From the dashboard, returning customers generate the majority of total revenue, while new customers contribute a smaller share.
+   - From the dashboard, returning customers generate the majority of total revenue, while new customers contribute a smaller share.
 This suggests that the business currently depends on its existing customer base to sustain revenue growth.
 However, despite the inflow of new customers, the customer retention rate remains relatively low, indicating that many customers do not make repeat purchases over time.

--- In terms of purchase behavior, the Average Order Value (AOV) declined slightly by 0.56% year-over-year.
+   -  In terms of purchase behavior, the Average Order Value (AOV) declined slightly by 0.56% year-over-year.
 While the change is not large, it suggests that customers are either purchasing fewer items per order or shifting toward lower-priced products.
 This aligns with the observation that average items per order remain relatively flat, indicating limited basket-size growth.

--- Demographic analysis shows that customers aged 60 and above generate the highest share of revenue, outperforming younger age groups.
+   - Demographic analysis shows that customers aged 60 and above generate the highest share of revenue, outperforming younger age groups.
 This implies that older customers tend to have higher purchasing power or stronger purchasing intent.
 Geographically, North America contributes over 60% of total global revenue, highlighting a strong regional concentration and potential exposure to regional demand fluctuations.

-** Overall, while revenue growth remains positive, the customer analysis reveals structural weaknesses in retention and basket growth, suggesting that long-term revenue sustainability may be at risk without targeted loyalty or engagement strategies.**
+**Overall, while revenue growth remains positive, the customer analysis reveals structural weaknesses in retention and basket growth, suggesting that long-term revenue sustainability may be at risk without targeted loyalty or engagement strategies.**

 #### III.
 Product Performance Analysis